 You have the option of multiple mix-ins: bacon, ahi tuna, chicken, or carne asada — try this with your favorite protein for more complete low carb snacks or low carb lunches!

 Best Guacamole Uses

 If you love this recipe as much as I do, you won’t want to waste it on a subpar recipe.
 In my kitchen, only the best recipes get to be topped with the best guacamole.

 - Low carb tortilla chips, or regular tortilla chips

-- Casseroles (High or low carb, although I stick to low carb recipes), such as my low carb ground chicken casserole or low carb Mexican casserole
+- Casseroles (High or low carb, although I stick to low carb recipes), such as my ground chicken casserole or keto Mexican casserole

-- A topping for soups, such as low carb chili, or low carb taco soup
+- A topping for soups, such as keto chili, or keto taco soup

 - For breakfast or low carb breakfasts, think of it with chorizo and eggs, or Mexican breakfast bowls!

 Hope you enjoy mashing up my absolute favorite healthy guacamole recipe as much as I do!
 Let me know in the comments below what do you think of this recipe, and how you used it.
 Enjoy!